 In 1986, the event was renamed again, becoming American Home Week, in an effort to make it more appealing to the general public and the media.
 The new name was a reflection of the most popular perception of private property —the home.

 In 2002, American Home Week expanded in scope and was joined with a HUD initiative to become National Homeownership Month, celebrated in June.
 National Homeownership Month was last celebrated in June 2008.

 Although the National Association no longer plays a major role in the event, many local REALTOR® associations still celebrate American Home Week, usually during the second week of April.

-Home Ownership Matters—Through advocacy and outreach to lawmakers, consumers, thought leaders, and the media, NAR is working to preserve the important American institution of home ownership and provide REALTORS® and state and local associations with valuable information and tools to address concerns from clients and the community.
-The Home Ownership Matters section of REALTOR.org includes news, articles, statistics, videos, and other material you can use.
+Promoting Home Ownership — Through advocacy and outreach to lawmakers, consumers, thought leaders, and the media, NAR is working to preserve the important American institution of home ownership and provide REALTORS® and state and local associations with valuable information and tools to address concerns from clients and the community.
+This page includes news, articles, statistics, videos, and other material you can use.

 REALTOR® Open House Events — Talking points, media resources, tools from realtor.com®, and more information for open house events sponsored by many state and local REALTOR® associations throughout the U.S.